 Now that you have installed the 1st Flight App and successfully sent yourself a notification, you might want to try using Automation and In-App Automation to automatically issue relevant notifications to your test users.

-Use the Automation Workflow to automatically issue notifications relevant to your users based on their recent behavior, e.g. entering a particular area, viewing a screen/page multiple times, etc.
+Use the Automation composer to automatically issue notifications relevant to your users based on their recent behavior, e.g. entering a particular area, viewing a screen/page multiple times, etc.

 Try our API